Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Inference Analysis

-Lemma \ref{lem5.2} establishes that the variance of $\widehat{a}_t(1)$ (or $\widehat{A}_t(1)$) and $\widehat{a}_t(0)$ (or $\widehat{A}_t(0)$) are upper bounded in a mutually normalizing manner.
-Such dependence can be undesirable, as the estimated squared residuals for each group may fail to concentrate around their respective expectations when the treatment group and controlled group are imbalanced.
-Nevertheless, as implied by Corollary \ref{coro4.7} and Lemma \ref{lem5.3}, once the expected squared residuals exceed a certain threshold, the maximal (positive) deviation between the two groups is controlled, thereby ensuring a degree of concentration despite the mutual normalization.
-The result is formally stated in the following lemma.
+Lemma \ref{lemma:variance-estimated-squared-residual} establishes that the variances of $\widehat{a}_{t,1}$ (or $\widehat{A}_t(1)$) and $\widehat{a}_{t,0}$ (or $\widehat{A}_t(0)$) are bounded through a mutually normalizing manner; specifically, the variance of $\widehat{a}_{t,1}$ is bounded in terms of $a_{t,0}$, while that of $\widehat{a}_{t,0}$ is bounded in terms of $a_{t,1}$.
+Such dependence can be undesirable, as the estimated squared residuals for each group may fail to concentrate around their respective expectations when the treatment group and control group are imbalanced.
+Nevertheless, as implied by Lemma \ref{lemma:squared-residuals-random}, once the expected squared residuals exceed a threshold, the maximal ratio between the two groups is controlled, thereby ensuring concentration despite the mutual normalization.
+The result is stated formally in the following lemma.